rubrikinc/mosaic-ansible-installer/docs/quick-start.md

     ansible-playbook -l rx -i ansible/hosts install-rx.yml
     ```

-    * The -l option on `ansible-playbook` limits the instal to jsut the Datos IO nodes.
+    * The -l option on `ansible-playbook` limits the instal to just the Datos IO nodes.
 Database Sources are still being tested.

 ## License